sat-engineer/sovereign-merchant/product-and-tech-spec.md

    * **Purpose:** generate a new API key, invalidating the old one.
    * **Body:** `{ "currentKey": "..." }` (optional validation)
    * **Returns:** `{ "apiKey": "new-abc123..." }` (plaintext, shown once)
+   * **Action:**
+     1. Validates current API key (if provided) and existing session auth.
-   * **Action:** generates new key, hashes and stores it, returns plaintext once.
-Frontend must update localStorage immediately.
+     2. Generates a new API key, hashes and stores it.
+     3. Generates a new BTCPay webhook HMAC secret (32-byte random), encrypts and stores it.
+     4. Calls BTCPay Greenfield `PUT /api/v1/stores/{storeId}/webhooks/{webhookId}` to update the webhook secret (falls back to re-registering the webhook if update fails).
+     5. Returns the new API key (plaintext once); webhook secret is never returned via API.
    * **Security:** Requires valid API key authentication (uses old key to authorize the rotation).
+Ensures BTCPay immediately uses the fresh secret so there is no window where webhooks are signed with stale credentials.

 11. `GET /pay?q=...&sig=...` (public endpoint, no API key required)